Foundation of the Naturefriends’ movement

 Astrid Van Herpen (Secretary General 1992 – 1998)

 The enlargement of the organisation with organisations from Central and Eastern Europe was the most important development in the early 1990s.
 IYNF was one of the first international youth NGOs to open itself so cleary.
-Banners declaring 'East meets West' were carried around the streets of Gödöllö (Hungary) during an international camp the first real activity held behind the former Iron Curtain. .
-The reason IYNF was successful in so quickly integrating the 'new countries' was twofold.
-Geert and Jurgen were visionary about the opening up of 'the East', and started from very early on organising meetings with youth (organisations) from Central and Eastern Europe.
-The second reason was that although traditionally associated with the Socialist movement, IYNF did not promote a political ideology, , though being social and ecological.
+Banners declaring ‘East meets West’ were carried around the streets of Gödöllö (Hungary) during an international camp, the first real activity held behind the former Iron Curtain. .
+The reason IYNF was successful in so quickly integrating the ‘new countries’ was twofold.
+Geert and Jurgen were visionary about the opening up of ‘the East’, and started from very early on organising meetings with youth (organisations) from Central and Eastern Europe.
+The second reason was that although traditionally associated with the Socialist movement, IYNF did not promote a political ideology, despite being social and ecological.
 This made it easier to get in touch with newly emerging organisations in Central and Eastern Europe which were hesitant of being associated with socialist, liberal or Christian-democratic organisations.
-IYNF was open, and therefore a suitable partner for new 'pillarless' organisations, and all those young people who, for the first time in decades, could travel across borders and meet their peers in 'the West'.
-Astrid Van Herpen: "Well freely….
-I spend hours and hours and hours talking to ministries and filling out forms and statements to obtain the necessary visa."
+IYNF was open, and therefore a suitable partner for new ‘pillarless’ organisations, and all those young people who, for the first time in decades, could travel across borders and meet their peers in ‘the West’.
+Although, as Astrid Van Herpen puts it: “Well freely….
+I spend hours and hours and hours talking to ministries and filling out forms and statements to obtain the necessary visa.”

 IYNF after 2002